Storywriting School is a learning community for people who dream of writing great stories... but end up getting stuck.

 What are your offerings?

 We have writing workshops and courses held in Metro Manila, Philippines, and in other places we're invited to.
 We also have online courses that are open to students around the world.

 What kind of people attend your courses?

 We get all kinds: artists, accountants, students, teachers, film geeks, freelance writers, parents, producers, etc. The common ground is that they love stories.
 Our participants are often avid readers who appreciate a good narrative and therefore want to write their own as well.

 Many parents have asked us if we welcome children in our courses.
 We answer with a resounding, "yes!"
 Kids as young as eight have thrived in our courses and have even done better than adults.
 It's likely because they haven't developed bad habits that grown ups have to unlearn.
 That said, please ask your child if he/she really wants to learn to write stories.
 Storywriting should be an enjoyable activity—not something you feel forced to do!

 Joachim Emilio B. Antonio is a teacher by profession, a writer on occasion, a scholar by passion, and a writing teacher by vocation.
-He received his M.A. in Humanities with Specialization in History from the University of Asia and the Pacific (UA&P), his Ph.D. in Creative Writing from the University of the Philippines, Diliman (UP), and is currently the Director of the Humanities Program at UA&P.
+He received his M.A. in Humanities with Specialization in History from the University of Asia and the Pacific (UA&P), his Ph.D. in Creative Writing from the University of the Philippines, Diliman (UP), and is currently teaching graduate students at UA&P.

 Joem's writing workshops are distinct from both the “great-writers” approach (which relies on the teacher heavily criticizing the students’ work) and the “therapeutic” approach (which focuses merely on proliferation).
 He believes in “writing by design,” wherein the writer is trained to anticipate and predict a reader’s probable response to the text based on the writer’s understanding of reality and language.
 The goal of his workshop is for the student writer to gain the ability to put ideas into paper and to see how the choice and organization of language fulfills the writer’s objective.